-The petitioner did not herself raise all of the points which were made on behalf of the class (yet to be certified) in the Superior Court lawsuit.
+The petitioner argues a point made in her lawsuit against PATH in the Superior Court in support of this administrative appeal, namely, that PATH was not authorized by the legislature to cut chiropractic benefits in the VHAP program.
 See Susann Hunter, Robin Gagne, and Jane Doe on behalf of themselves and all others similarly situated, v.
-State of Vermont, M. Jane Kitchel and Eileen Elliott, Washington County Docket No. 687-11-02 and Vermont Chiropractic Association, Inc. Shawn James McDermott and Dee Kalea v.
-State of Vermont, Howard Dean, M. Jane Kitchel and Eileen Elliott, Washington County Docket No. 693-11-02).
-However, PATH has discussed all those arguments in its brief in this matter and in fairness to this pro se litigant, those arguments will be considered as if she had made those arguments in her own behalf.
+State of Vermont, M. Jane Kitchel and Eileen Elliott, Washington County Docket No. 687-11-02 and Vermont Chiropractic Association,

+Inc. Shawn James McDermott and Dee Kalea v.
+State of Vermont,

+Howard Dean, M. Jane Kitchel and Eileen Elliott, Washington

+County Docket No. 693-11-02).
+However, PATH has responded not only to that argument but several others raised in the lawsuit in its brief.
+In fairness to this pro se litigant, those arguments will be considered as if she had made those arguments as well in her own behalf.

-No final decision on the merits has been reached in the lawsuit filed in Superior Court on this same issue, so it is doubtful that the Board is legally bound by considerations or collateral estoppel or issue preclusion by the Court's findings and decision in the preliminary injunction ruling.
+No final decision on the merits has been reached in the lawsuit filed in Superior Court on this same issue, so it is doubtful that the Board is legally bound by any doctrine of collateral estoppel or issue preclusion to adopt the Court's findings and decision in the preliminary injunction ruling.

 Trepanier v.
-Getting Organized, 155 Vt.
+Getting Organized 155 Vt.
 259, 265 (1990).

-However, a close review of the legal reasoning in the Court's decision indicates that it is sound and that reasoning, as well as the Court's legal conclusions as set forth in

-Attachments One and Two, should be adopted herein as the Board's rationale and conclusion.
+However, a close review of the legal reasoning in the Court's decision indicates that it is sound and that reasoning, as well as the Court's legal conclusions as set forth in Attachments One and Two, should be adopted herein as the Board's rationale and conclusion.

-Essentially, the Court concluded that the legislature properly delegated the authority to the Administration Secretary and to certain committees of the legislature to cut programs to avoid a fiscal deficit; that there was no legislative enactment which would prevent the cutting of these particular programs; that the cuts did not violate state insurance or federal Medicaid law; and that emergency rulemaking was an appropriate mechanism to use in this instance.
+Essentially, the Court concluded that the legislature properly delegated the authority to the Administration particular programs; that the cuts did not offend state insurance law or federal Medicaid law; and that emergency rulemaking was an appropriate mechanism to use in this instance.
 However, as the Court pointed out, the emergency rulemaking process was initially flawed and as such did not operate to terminate these benefits until the flaws were cured at the end of December.
-As such, it must be concluded that the elimination of these benefits was legal but that the elimination should not have been effective until January 2, 2003.
+As such, it must be concluded that the elimination of these chiropractic benefits was legal but that the elimination should not have been effective until January 2, 2003.
 Thus, the Board should uphold the decision of PATH to terminate these benefits with a modification of the effective date from November 1, 2002 to January 2, 2003.
-Although the petitioner had continuing chiropractic coverage until the Board made this decision, if she misunderstood that provision she may present any out-of-pocket expenses she had from November 1, 2002 through January 2, 2003.
-If the petitioner feels that her health will be seriously harmed in the future without these treatments, she can apply for an exception for payment through the "M108" program.